-As much as I appreciated the good nature behind the sentiment, the very definition of the word failure is quite simply; “a lack of success.”
-It doesn’t take into account any fault or control in the absence of achievement of a personal goal.
+As much as I appreciated the good nature behind the sentiment, the very definition of the word failure is quite simple; “a lack of success.”
+It doesn’t take into account any fault or control in the absence of the achievement of a personal goal.

 It still hurts (as do my frost-bitten lips and nose) and the disappointment is still there, not to mention the case of spending £5,000 and still not completing the task.

 The pity party is almost over anyway and some moments around that event gave me a fresh perspective, for the better.
 So let’s talk about what happened and have a chat about the best time of year to climb Aconcagua.
-The journey started on November 30th, with Johnny Ward (onestep4ward.com) who I’m grateful for prompting me with regards to this Seven Summits goal.
-I’d thought about it before, but “some day” never comes and this needed some serious planning.
+The journey started on November 30th, with Johnny Ward (onestep4ward.com) who I’m grateful for prompting me with regard to this Seven Summits goal.
+I’d thought about it before, but “someday” never comes and this needed some serious planning.